 Part-Time or Full-Time: Full-time and Part-Time

 Online or On Campus: On Campus

 Master’s degree; research paper; statement of proposed research in the LLC program; resume or curriculum vitae.
-The GRE is strongly recommended for our program but in some cases may be waived, depending on the candidates background.
+The GRE required if applicant has a Master’s degree from a foreign institution.